Combretum apiculatum subsp. apiculatum

-Combretum apiculatum subsp. apiculatum is an attractive, deciduous, small to medium-sized tree which occurs in various savanna regions, often at low altitudes and in rocky areas, on well-drained soil.
+Combretum apiculatum subsp. apiculatum is an attractive, deciduous, small to medium-sized tree that occurs in various savanna regions, often at low altitudes and in rocky areas, on well-drained soil.

-This is a single- or multi-stemmed small tree 3-10 m high, with a short, often curved trunk, and spreading irregular canopy.
-The long slender branches hang low down, giving the tree a willow-like appearance.
+This is a single- or multi-stemmed, small tree 3-10 m high, with a short, often curved trunk, and a spreading, irregular canopy.
+The long, slender branches hang low down, giving the tree a willow-like appearance.
 It grows in higher rainfall regions.
 The bark on the main stem is grey to dark grey or brownish grey and smooth becoming scaly and rough with age.

 The simple leaves have sharp, twisted tips, hence the specific epithet; they are shiny yellow-green in colour, alternate, opposite or in whorls of three at the nodes, with blades narrowly to broadly elliptic, oblong or broadly obovate.
 The base is roundish in outline.
 Young leaves are sticky.

 Flowers occur in axils on new shoots, 3-4 on each shoot.
 Petals are yellow to creamy green and strongly scented.
-It flowers from September to February.
+It flowers in spring and summer, from September to February.
 The fruit is four-winged, 20-30 x 15-25 mm, almost round to ovoid, with wings up to 7 mm wide, glutinous when young, yellowish-green, often tinged with red.
 It has a single seed in the centre.
-It fruits from January to May.
+It fruits in late summer to autumn, from January to May.
 Fruits often stay on the tree until the next flowers appear in August.

 It is listed in the 2009 Red Data Listing (Raimondo et al. 2009) but has no threat status.